CFA® vs CPA

 2. Collect evidence of qualifying job experience

-2. Complete your school requirements for a degree and acquire experience - To obtain your license in the state where you intend to do so, you must meet the academic standards set forth by that state.
+2. Complete your school requirements for a degree and acquire experience.
+To obtain your license, you must meet the academic standards set forth by your state.

-CPA licensing requires a bachelor's degree with 150 semester units or 225 quarter units.
-Some states allow you to sit for the exam with 120 hours, then require the full 150 hours for licensure.
-At least 24 semester units in accounting are required.
-Most states require at least one to two years of public accounting work experience.
-In addition, you must pass all four parts of the CPA exam.
+A bachelor's degree with 150 semester units (or 225 quarter units) is essential for CPA licensing.
+Some states allow exam eligibility with 120 hours, but 150 hours are needed for licensure.
+A minimum of 24 semester units in accounting is required, along with 1 to 2 years of public accounting experience.
+In addition, you must pass all 4 parts of the CPA exam.

 Note: The CFA Level 3 exam pass rate has historically been higher than the other levels.